 When you are ready to choose an addiction treatment center, you will need to decide whether treatment in an inpatient or outpatient setting will be more suitable.
 Outpatient programs allow you to live at home and attend treatment for a specific length of time (usually 2 to 8 hours) each weekday.
 While completing an outpatient program, you can continue daily activities such as work, school, and other obligations.
 Inpatient programs, however, are beneficial because they provide around-the-clock supportive care while allowing you a distraction-free environment to focus on overcoming your addiction.

 If you have professional responsibilities that you do not want to interrupt during treatment, consider enrolling in an executive fentanyl rehab program that caters to professionals.
 There are also luxury rehabs that offer specialty amenities such as spa treatments, catered meals, and fitness centers.
 Fentanyl addiction is a huge challenge to overcome, but you can beat it with help.
-If you or someone you know may be suffering from fentanyl addiction, call our helpline at 1-888-341-7785 Who Answers? for more information about the detox and rehab programs that are right for you.

 Choose the Fentanyl Rehab Program That’s Right for You